cbednarski/packer-ubuntu/README.md

 ## Builds

-- `1404-min` has a minimal set of packages required to run on Virtualbox and VMware.
+- `1604-min` and `1404-min` have a minimal set of packages required to run on Virtualbox and VMware.
 This is a good base for testing automated installs because it assumes almost nothing beyond the base operating system.
 - `1404-dev` builds on top of the `min` variant to include some developer tooling like vim, tree, [ifs](https://github.com/cbednarski/ifs-python), and [hostess](https://github.com/cbednarski/hostess).